A General Class of Throughput Optimal Routing Policies in Multi-hop Wireless Networks: Problem Formulation

-We define a \emph{routing decision} $\mu_{ij}(t)$ to be the number of packets whose relaying responsibility is shifted from node $i$ to node $j$ during time slot $t$.
-Note that $\mu_{ij}(t)$ forms the departure process from node $i$, while it is an element of the endogenous arrival to node $j$, and hence,
+We define a \emph{routing decision} $\mu_{ij}^d(t)$ to be the (potential) number of commodity $d$ packets whose relaying responsibility is shifted from node $i$ to node $j$ during time slot $t$.
+We assume each node transmits at most one packet during a single time slot which can be selected from any of the $|\mathcal{D}|$ buffers maintained at that node.
+Note that $\mu_{ij}^d(t)$ forms the departure process from node $i$, while it is an element of the endogenous arrival to node $j$.
+Hence,

-If $\mu_{ii}(t)=1$, then node $i$ retains the packet for future retransmissions.
-Without loss of generality, we assume that after a packet is successfully received at the destination, the packet would not be (re)transmitted by any other node, i.e. $\mu_{i0}(t)=1$ if $0 \in S_i(t)$.